Rochester Regional Health Logo

 Providers will perform tests (stool or blood) to rule out other potential conditions such as inflammatory bowel disease or celiac disease.

-Treatment to reduce symptoms
+Treatment to reduce IBS symptoms

 No two patients with IBS are the same; each patient is treated individually.
 Providers have a variety of treatment options at their disposal and tailor each patient’s course of treatment to determine what is most effective for them.